tcharding/simple-tor-tc/README.md

 ### TODO

+0. Bring up a Tor instance with Control Port configured, connect with `nyx`
+1. Write an application that starts up and connects to the Tor Control Port
-1. Act as a client:
+2. Act as a client:
    - Connect to an onion service i.e., do a HTTP request.

-2. Act as a server:
+3. Act as a server:
    - Expose a hidden service
    - Start a simple web server
    - Test using Tor browser